 Kenya is one the most developed countries in East Africa.
 Agriculture, Forestry and Fishing (including coffee and tea cultivation) is the largest sector of the economy and accounts for about 22 percent.
 Manufacturing is the second largest sector and represents around 11 percent of the GDP.
 Other major sectors include: Real Estate (about 8 percent of total GDP), Wholesales and Retail Trade (around 7 percent), Transport and Storage (around 7 percent) , Education (about 7 percent), Financial and Insurance Activity (around 6 percent) and Construction (around 5 percent).
 Remaining part of GDP is mostly allocated to Information and Communication; Public Administration and Defense; Human Health and Social Work Activities; Electricity Supply; Administrative and Support Service Activities.
 This page provides the latest reported value for - Kenya GDP Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Kenya GDP Growth Rate - actual data, historical chart and calendar of releases - was last updated on February of 2018.
+Kenya GDP Growth Rate - actual data, historical chart and calendar of releases - was last updated on April of 2018.